 These days, 5G is all the rage.
 Carriers are actively installing infrastructure, while smartphone manufacturers are rapidly developing 5G devices.
 There’s no doubting that 5G has several benefits over its predecessor, one of which is security.
 Regrettably, this is not the case.

 At Black Hat USA 2021, security researchers Marco Grassi and Xingyu Chen revealed how an attacker could acquire remote code execution access to a 5G baseband.
 Furthermore, international mobile subscriber identity catcher assaults can compromise 5G connectivity.
-IMSI catchers are cellular base stations that can be used to connect neighboring devices.
+IMSI catchers are cellular base stations that can connect to neighboring devices.
 Cybercriminals may be able to target more people and possibly intercept their data as a result of this.

 There are too many Black Hat highlights to list, including AWS vulnerabilities, breaking network segmentation, developing diverse security teams, and more, not to mention all of the tools and products on display.
 While the Business Hall had a vague sense of emptiness and the typical swag had been replaced by hand sanitizer and face masks, the atmosphere of cooperation was strong.